 Here’s What Happened When Cam Newton’s Baby Mama Kia Proctor Requested $15K/Month In Child Support

-While Future’s baby mama Eliza Reign continues to fight for $53K/month in child support, Cam Newton’s ex Kia Proctor requested a more sensible $15K/month for their 4 kids in a amicable development after months of cheating rumors.
+While Future’s baby mama Eliza Reign continues to fight for $53K/month in child support, Cam Newton’s ex Kia Proctor requested a more sensible $15K/month for their 4 kids in an amicable development after months of cheating rumors.

 The 32-year-old former exotic dancer filed papers in her paternity/child support case stating that she’s spending a little over $15K/month to take care of their kids, and detailed her spending for their essentials.
 Newton was previously giving her money but wanted a figure to be determined by a judge for future payments.